Multifocal Lens Implants

 Schedule A Consultation

-Dr. David Aizuss from Ophthalmology Associates of the Valley proudly provides, Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA with multifocal lens implants.
+Dr. David Aizuss from Ophthalmology Associates of the Valley proudly provides, Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Oaks, and Reseda, CA with multifocal lens implants.
 Call today for your consultation at (818) 907-1038 or complete a Contact Form here!